bladenight/bladenightapp-webviewer/README.md

 * `leaflet.js` Map library
 * `autobahn.js`	WAMP 1.0 library

-## Usage
+## Websocket connection

-By default, Firefox will not initiate a non-TLS web socket connection from an HTTPS page.
+The Bladenight server uses either self signed certificates (not trusted by default), or non-encrypted communication.
+In the later case, Firefox will not initiate a non-TLS web socket connection from an HTTPS page.
 To change this:

 * Enter `about:config`
 * Set `network.websocket.allowInsecureFromHTTPS` to `true`